John Dainton

 John Bourke Dainton FRS is a British physicist, and Sir James Chadwick Professor of Physics, at University of Liverpool.
 Dainton was awarded the Max Born Prize in 1999.

 His father was Frederick Dainton, Baron Dainton.

-He was founding director of the Cockcroft Institute.
+He was the founding director of the Cockcroft Institute.

 He was elected a Fellow of the Royal Society in 2002 and in 2018 he became Editor-in-Chief of the Royal Society journal, Philosophical Transactions of the Royal Society A.